davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

   be assumed it is the index of the list of moves.
 If is a string, it is the string representation.

 ### Game

-A game is a description of strategic interaction that includes the constraints on the actions that the players can take and the players’ interests, but does not specify the actions that the players do take (Rasmusen, 2006).

-We can define the basic interface of a turn-based games as,

-Now let's put an example of what the implementation of Tic Tac Toe would return with the given API.

 Note: Of course, the efficiency of the game is not the priority, because well, we wouldn't be using Python in the first place.
 But for illustrative purposes I think Python is a great prototyping